konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 ### Intro

-Not all multipage files that we process are always neatly scanned and organized.
-Sometimes we can have more than one actual Document in a stream of pages; such files need to be properly processed and split into several independent Documents.
+It's common for multipage files to not be perfectly organized, and in some cases, multiple independent documents may be included in a single file.
+To ensure that these documents are properly processed and separated, we will be discussing a method for identifying and splitting these documents into individual, independent sub-documents.

 .. image:: /_static/img/multi_file_document_example.png

 _Multi-file Document Example_

-In this post, we will look at a simple way to implement an algorithm for searching common features between Documents/Pages which can be used for splitting a multi-file Document into the sub-Documents.
-Our approach is based on an assumption that we can go through all Pages of the Document and define splitting points.
-By splitting points, we mean Pages that are similar in contents to the first Pages in the Documents.
-Note: this approach only works with the Documents in the same language and gathering happens in each Category independently.
+In this section, we will explore an easy method for identifying and separating Documents that may be included in a single file.
+Our approach involves analyzing the contents of each Page and identifying similarities to the first Pages of the Document.
+This will allow us to define splitting points and divide the Document into multiple sub-documents.
+It's important to note that this approach is only effective for Documents written in the same language and that the process must be repeated for each Category.

 If you are unfamiliar with the SDK's main concepts (like Page or Span), you can get to know them on the Quickstart page.

 ### Quick explanation

-First step for implementation is "training": we tokenize the Document (meaning that we split its text into parts, more specifically to this tutorial – into strings without line breaks) and gather exclusive strings from Spans – the parts of the text in the Page – each of which is present on every first Page of each Documents in the training data.
+The first step in implementing this method is "training": this involves tokenizing the Document by splitting its text into parts, specifically into strings without line breaks.
+We then gather the exclusive strings from Spans, which are the parts of the text in the Page, and compare them to the first Pages of each Document in the training data.

-Then, for every input Document's Page, we determine if it's first or not by going through its strings and comparing them to the set of strings collected in the first step.
-If we have at least one string of intersection between the current Page and the strings from the first step, we believe it is the first Page.
+Once we have identified these strings, we can use them to determine whether a Page in an input Document is a first Page or not.
+We do this by going through the strings in the Page and comparing them to the set of strings collected in the training stage.
+If we find at least one string that intersects between the current Page and the strings from the first step, we believe it is the first Page.

-Note that the more Documents we use in the "training" stage, the less intersecting strings we are likely to find, so if at the end of the tutorial you find that your first-Page strings set is empty, try using a slice of the dataset instead of the whole like it is done in the example below.
-However, usually when ran on Documents within same Category, this algorithm should not return an empty set; if that is the case, you might want to check if your data is consistent (i.e. not in different languages, no occurrences of other Categories).
+Note that the more Documents we use in the training stage, the less intersecting strings we are likely to find.
+If you find that your set of first-page strings is empty, try using a smaller slice of the dataset instead of the whole set.
+Generally, when used on Documents within the same Category, this algorithm should not return an empty set.
+If that is the case, it's worth checking if your data is consistent, for example, not in different languages or containing other Categories.

 ### Step-by-step explanation

-In this section, we'll go through steps imitating initialization of `ContextAwareFileSplittingModel` class which you can find in the full code block in the lower part of this page.
-A class itself is already implemented and can be imported via `from konfuzio_sdk.trainer.file_splitting import ContextAwareFileSplittingModel`.
+In this section, we will walk you through the process of setting up the `ContextAwareFileSplittingModel` class, which can be found in the code block at the bottom of this page.
+This class is already implemented and can be imported using `from konfuzio_sdk.trainer.file_splitting import ContextAwareFileSplittingModel`.

-Let's start with making all the necessary imports and initializing the class of `ContextAwareFileSplittingModel`:
+To begin, we will make all the necessary imports and initialize the `ContextAwareFileSplittingModel` class:
 ```python
 import logging